ericdfournier/MOGADOR/README.md

 REFERENCES:

 - Zhang, X., & Armstrong, M. P. (2008).
 Genetic algorithms and the corridor location problem: multiple objectives and alternative solutions.
 Environment and Planning B: Planning and Design, 35(1), 148–168. doi:10.1068/b32167

+DETAILS:

+- Corridor planning often falls into the domain of multiobjective evaluation.
+MOGADOR is a multi-objective genentic algorithm for corridor location problems which produces a wide range of feasible corridor alternatives to help decision makers understand tradeoffs among competing objectives.